About NCCT Teens

 NCCT Teens is a branch of North Country Community Theatre (NCCT), a non-profit organization that has been producing community theater since 1973.
 In 1994, NCCT launched its first teen production of Tom Sawyer, with thirty area youth on stage.
-Since that auspicious beginning, NCCT has produced a teen musical show each winter with an average of 80 teens from up to thirteen area schools routinely participating in all aspects of the production, from set design to on-stage acting.
+Since that auspicious beginning, NCCT has produced a teen musical show each winter with 50 – 80 teens from up to thirteen area schools routinely participating in all aspects of the production, from set design to on-stage acting.

-We are proud of the commitment that NCCT has made over the past eleven years to fostering a healthy teen community in the Upper Valley.
+We are proud of the commitment that NCCT has made to fostering a healthy teen community in the Upper Valley.
 Through the NCCT Teens program, we support our teens in the following:

 Developing Cross Cultural Understanding